-- Robert Brown, Director of Public Affairs, TuSmple
+- Robert Brown, Director of Public Affairs, TuSimple

 - Amy Chu, Director, AVSC, SAE ITC

-- Francesa Favaro, Safety Best Practices Specialist, Waymo
+- Francesca Favaro, Safety Best Practices Specialist, Waymo

 - Karl Greb, Director for Safety Engineering, NVIDIA

 - Barb Wendling, Senior Researcher, Quantitative Scientific Solutions LLC